 “But what are we going to do now?” asked Ron.
-“If we rush now to the Hogwarts what are we going to say to McGonagall?
-Sorry, we didn’t actually do what we had to do in the spring, so can we nose about around here for a Merlin knows how long time?”
+“If we now rush to the Hogwarts what are we going to say to McGonagall?
+Sorry, we didn’t actually do what we had to do in the spring, so can we nose around here for a Merlin knows how long time?”

 “We need to think of some kind of cover,” Harry suggested.
 It seemed that his anxiety has started to itch into his insides – he probably hadn’t done the task assigned by Dumbledore.
 What if Voldemort wanders somewhere out there, somewhere near the Hogwarts?
 “We ought to go back to Hogwarts as soon as possible at all costs.”